Judge tosses challenge to oil, gas air rules

 “Instead, the Plaintiff points to indirect and incidental impacts that will flow from the subsequent, intervening business decisions that third party oil and gas producers will make in response to an increased regulatory burden.
 Even if the Court grants that these harms will result, such indirect injuries are insufficient to confer standing (to sue),” he wrote in his ruling.

 Martinez also found that the county, as a “subordinate state agency” when it comes to air quality regulation, can’t sue the state absent specific statutory authority to do so.
-He disagreed with its contention that it has such authority.
+He disagreed with Weld County’s contention that it has such authority.

+“We are pleased by the district court’s ruling,” Andrew Bare, a spokesman for the state Air Pollution Control Division, said in a statement.
+“We have said from the beginning that the Air Quality Control Commission’s December 2019 rules — as well as the process that led to them — were consistent with state law.
+We will continue to aggressively pursue new rules and regulations that reduce emissions of greenhouse gases and air pollutants.”

 Garfield County Commissioner Tom Jankovsky called the ruling “not good for us.”